haroldparis/origines/README.md

 release a nice framework.

 Here are the next steps I will dive into:
-- Optimizing syntax for SEO purpose
-- Optimizing syntax for future styling
 - Adding the footer click-to-show menu
 - Testing support and "works well with" Yoast SEO, Digg Digg and Contact Form 7 which are definitely some of my prefered plugins.